NewEntityAI/newentity/README.md

-# newentity
+# newentity™

+A New Entity™ allows you to setup a local-first to production pipeline for agentic websites.

-New Entity™ I/O provides developers of all skill levels with an open source and performant starting point to handle interactions from site visitors.
+I/O environment support provides developers of all skill levels with an open source and performant starting point to handle interactions from site visitors on both local machines and in production environments.

 ## About the package

-The newentity™ package allows you to setup a complex i/o environment for any website.
-The environment binds a CDN, HOST, and Instance Attributes such as a verified ID/key to incoming and outgoing user traffic.
+The newentity™ package allows you to setup a complex i/o environment for any website by changing 8 variables.

+The environment binds a CDN, HOST, and Instance Attributes such as a verified ID/key to incoming and outgoing user traffic to prepare any website for agentic interactions.

 ## Setting up the instance

-Media/Asset files are not provided by default, so you will need to change them to locations that match files you have available for use.

-With that said, you can change the following categories to enable a newentity.js instance:
+You can change the following categories to enable a newentity.js instance:

 * 1.) const HOST = "<YOUR_SITE_HERE>";
 	* example: "www.core.host";